AbelXuu/GG-Chat/README.md

 11/4/2018

 What's new:
-1. Add EULA to register page.
+1. Add EULA to registration page.
-2. Add developer's contact information to the register page.
+2. Add developer's contact information to the registration page.

 GG-Chat-v1.5.1
 11/3/2018